agalue/opennms-drift-kubernetes/README.md

   --versioning-configuration Status=Enabled
 ```

 Create the Kubernetes cluster using `kops`.
-The following example creates a cluster with 1 master node and 5 worker nodes on a single Availability Zone using the Hosted Zone `k8s.opennms.org`:
+The following example creates a cluster with 1 master node and 5 worker nodes on a single Availability Zone using the Hosted Zone `k8s.opennms.org`, and the S3 bucked created above:

 ```shell
 kops create cluster \